-A student is considered tardy if he/she arrives after school has started at 8:20 a.m. for North and 9:10 a.m. for South and West.
+A student is considered tardy if he/she arrives after school has started at 7:15 a.m. at Central Intermediate.
 Each minute your child is absent from school counts towards their total absences for the year.
-Students must be signed in by an adult when the student is late for school.
-STUDENTS WITH TARDIES OR EARLY DISMISSALS ARE NOT ELIGIBLE FOR PERFECT ATTENDANCE AWARDS.

 Each student is expected to be in his/her assigned location throughout the school day.
 When arriving after school has started, students must report to the office before going to class.